 Leanne is an Asian-Australian author of Singaporean and Malaysian heritage who loves writing the diaspora experience into contemporary and fantasy fiction.

-She started her career as an IT business analyst (boring) and is now an escape room creator (much more interesting).
-She has designed internationally recognised games with her partner that weave unique puzzle mechanics with narrative.
+She started her career as an IT business analyst (boring) and is now an escape room creator in Sydney (much more interesting).
+She has designed award-winning games with her partner that weave unique puzzle mechanics with narrative.

 Leanne is an Asian-Australian author of Singaporean and Malaysian heritage who loves writing the diaspora experience into contemporary and fantasy fiction.
 Growing up as an avid reader with books such as the Baby-Sitters Club series, Enid Blyton, John Marsden, Emily Rodda, and age-inappropriate books—in hindsight—nabbed from her parents’ shelves, but it took her till her early 20s before she realised books could have protagonists that looked like her and had families like hers.